 Candidates who complete the Lean Sigma Green Belt Programme will be encouraged to sit the American Society for Quality (ASQ) Lean Sigma Green Belt exam.
 (Examination fees payable directly to the ASQ).

-- Applications are now open for 2016
+- Applications are now open for the below dates.

 - Please note that applicants will be required to pay an acceptance fee of €250 online if a place on a course is offered.
 This fee is deductible from the overall course fee